Guide to the Clackmannanshire Tower Trail, Scotland

 Next up was a quick visit to Menstrie Castle.
 Don’t let the reference to castle fool you, as it is more like a small mansion house.
 It is also to be found surrounded by a housing estate, which is a bit off putting!
 There are only four small rooms (watch your head if you are tall!), with an exhibition on Nova Scotia, Canada, which was granted to Sir William Alexander.
 It was the Alexander family who built the house in 1560, and William was born at Menstrie Castle in 1577.

 By now, we were feeling like we could do with a coffee, so we headed to the small town of Dollar, which is the location of Castle Campbell.
-We checked out the options along the main thoroughfare of Bridge Street and made what turned out to be a great choice, visiting Café des Fleurs.
+We checked out the options along the main thoroughfare of Bridge Street and made what turned out to be a great choice, visiting Café at no. 44.
 We chose the cappuccino and the hot chocolate, and a rocky road cake.
 Shear bliss!
 We can thoroughly recommend the café for its food and drink, service and quirky surroundings.

 Castle Campbell

 The final stop on the trail for us was Castle Campbell, and we had certainly saved the best till last.
-The view from the castle is quite breathtaking, with the stronghold being sited up Dollar Glen, a step valley in the Ochil Hills.
+The view from the castle is quite breath-taking, with the stronghold being sited up Dollar Glen, a step valley in the Ochil Hills.
 Although much of the castle was ruined, there was still plenty to see and the castle tower was still intact, and it was easy to imagine how impressive this castle would have been.

 If you are enjoying this post, remember and subscribe to my mailing list to receive my latest blog posts.